Tiberias: British Mandate

+Destruction of the old city

+During the months after the occupation of the city, a large part of the buildings of the old city in Tiberias was destroyed, and this for various reasons - problems of hygiene, rickety construction, and the fear that the Arabs would return to the city, when it became known that this was a requirement of Jordan as part of the negotiations conducted in Rhodes.
+Finally, the authorities acceded to the initiative of the Jewish National Fund, Yosef Nahmani, who argued that the houses of the Old City should be demolished, despite the opposition of Mayor Shimon Dahan.

+The destruction began in the summer of 1948 and continued until the first months of 1949.
+A visit by David Ben-Gurion to the city brought an end to the destruction, after 477 out of 696 houses were destroyed according to official estimates.
+After the destruction remained the remains of the wall and the citadel, several houses on the outskirts of the city, as well as the two mosques that operated in the city.
+The area stood abandoned for decades, until operations began to restore it in the 1970s.

 State of Israel

 The city of Tiberias has been almost entirely Jewish since 1948.
-Many Sephardic and Mizrahi Jews settled in the city, following the Jewish exodus from Arab countries in late 1940s and the early 1950s.
+Many Sephardic and Mizrahi Jews settled in the city, following the Jewish exodus from Arab countries in the late 1940s and early 1950s.
 Over time, government housing was built to accommodate much of the new population, like in many other development towns.

 In 1959, during Wadi Salib riots, the "Union des Nords-africains led by David Ben Haroush, organised a large-scale procession walking towards the nice suburbs of Haifa creating little damage but a great fear within the population.
 This small incident was taken as an occasion to express the social malaise of the different Oriental communities in Israel and riots spread quickly to other parts of the country; mostly in towns with a high percentage of the population having North African origins like in Tiberias, in Beer-Sheva, in Migdal-Haemek".

 Over time, the city came to rely on tourism, becoming a major Galilean center for Christian pilgrims and internal Israeli tourism.
 The ancient cemetery of Tiberias and its old synagogues are also drawing religious Jewish pilgrims during religious holidays.

-Tiberias consists of a small port on the shores of the Galilee lake for both fishing and tourist activities.
+Tiberias consists of a small port on the shores of Galilee lake for both fishing and tourist activities.
 Since the 1990s, the importance of the port for fishing was gradually decreasing, with the decline of the Tiberias lake level, due to continuing droughts and increased pumping of fresh water from the lake.
-It is expected that the lake of Tiberias will regain its original level (almost 6 m higher than today), with the full operational capacity of Israeli desalination facilities by 2014.
+It was expected that the lake of Tiberias will regain its original level (almost 6 m higher than today), with the full operational capacity of Israeli desalination facilities by 2014.
+In 2020, the lake raised above the level it was in 1990.

 In 2012, plans were announced for a new ultra-Orthodox neighborhood, Kiryat Sanz, on a slope on the western side of the Kinneret.